 In regards to regulatory policies, there are no governmental restrictions that the developer would have to take into consideration when writing the software.
 There are also no additional hardware constraints the developer needs to take into consideration when implementing the system, such as a low amount of memory or disk space.
-Interfacing with other applications is not within the scope of Tic Tac Math and should not be a concern for the developers.
-Tic Tac Math, in its current state, is a synchronous piece of software and does not require parallel operation in order to perform as intended.
+Interfacing with other applications is not within the scope of Tic-Tac-Math and should not be a concern for the developers.
+Tic-Tac-Math, in its current state, is a synchronous piece of software and does not require parallel operation in order to perform as intended.
 Due to the nature of the game and the fact that there is effectively "no" backend with zero data persistence, there is nothing to log for a future audit.
 Any failures in the system would have nowhere to be logged, therefore, there is no central location where data could be accessed and therefore audited.
 Additionally, the developer does not need to be concerned with signal handshake protocols such as TLS, HTTP, or TCP/IP as that is all handled by the Web Browser.
 The fundamental structure of the software involves no forms of persistence or interaction with other applications on the host system.
 Since the software is completely enclosed and hosted via a third party, any issues regarding data a malicious actor might try to gain is futile.
-There is absolutely no data the actor can access that will prove useful, and additionally, if the actor were to gain access to the system, it would be through the fault of the Web Browser or other third party application that is outside the scope of the developers working on Tic Tac Math.
+There is absolutely no data the actor can access that will prove useful, and additionally, if the actor were to gain access to the system, it would be through the fault of the Web Browser or other third party application that is outside the scope of the developers working on Tic-Tac-Math.

-2.5Assumptions and Dependencies
+2.5 Assumptions and Dependencies

-An assumption the system makes is the device it's being run on has access to the Internet via a Web Browser.
+One dependency of the system is the device it's being run on has access to the Internet via a Web Browser.
 However, if this is not available then the current document will require changes.
-The software will have to be adapted to run as a standalone application that is installed by the user and then run without access to the internet.

-An additional assumption the system makes is the hardware running the game is using a mouse and keyboard.
+An additional dependency of the system is the hardware running the game is using a mouse and keyboard.
 If a mouse and keyboard are not being used, the current document will also have to be adjusted to account for that.
-If the user is not using a touch-enabled screen on their device, then the host device is incompatible.
 If there is no way for the user to provide input to the software, then the software is unusable.

-Also, it is assumed that the operating system the user has installed on their system has a desktop environment installed as well.
+Also, the system depends on the user's host operating system having a desktop environment installed.
 Without a desktop environment, the software is not usable.